 Mock Mint Julep Punch

-- Pour the cold water over the mint and syrup, and stir the mix together.
+- Pour the cold water over the mint and syrup and stir.

-- Stir slowly to mix the ingredients, and allow to chill for a few more moments before allowing your guests to partake.
+- Stir slowly to mix the ingredients and allow to chill for a few more moments before serving.

 Once you've given this recipe a try, you can adjust the amount of any particular ingredient to make the punch more to your own taste.
 You can also double the ingredients to fill a larger punch bowl if you wish.

 Making the Most of Nonalcoholic Mint Juleps